Inux/universe/PLAN.md

 # Implementation Plan

-* For all tasks keep the README.md, docs.md and PLAN.md updated accordingly
+* For all tasks keep the README.md, docs.md, features.md and PLAN.md updated accordingly
+* Application is running in the browser at http://localhost:5173 (use playwright MCP if needed)

 ---